zarf-dev/proposals/0017-chart-namespace-overrides/README.md

     namespace: new-namespace
 ```
 **Then** Zarf will change the chart's release namespace to `new-namespace`
+**And** Zarf will change the manifest's release namespace to `new-namespace`
 **And** Zarf will change the action's cluster namespace to `new-namespace`
+**And** Zarf will echo `new-namespace`

 ### Risks and Mitigations

-We would need to be careful to document and clearly outline which fields are templateable and which are not - fields that control the contents of the Zarf package (i.e. `url`, `valuesFiles`, `name`, etc.) should not be templated since, if changed, they would refer to things that cannot be deployed in the airgap.
-Only fields that control the deployment of the chart or manifest would be templateable and this would need to be clearly communicated to reduce confusion.
-It may also be useful to outline areas beyond this proposal that Go templating should apply within a Zarf package definition to further reduce confusion.
-We also should fail fast during package create if a template is found somewhere it is not allowed - this will allow a package creator to realize that they need to make a change before they attempt to deploy the package.
+We would need to be careful to document and clearly outline which fields are overriden in these cases since `charts` and `manifests` would be forced to the new value but actions would need to use templating to access the new value.

+Additionally we would not want this to work for a Zarf package that declared multiple namespaces since that may have unintended consequences and squish deployments on top of each other.
+To mitigate this we should have a pre-deployment validation that will fail if the `--namespace` flag is given to a package with multiple namespaces defined.

 ## Design Details

-In addition to the new package `metadata.namespace` field, the Go templates would also allow the use of Zarf Values as well for Zarf packages that needed to deploy or control multiple namespaces (similar to Helm).
-The main requirement driving the addition of this new field is that the Zarf package secret that is deployed to the cluster needs to be namespaced so that Zarf can continue to keep track of all of the deployments of a given package (again similar to Helm).
-Without this field, package names would overlap and Zarf would "forget" which version of the package was deployed.
+When the new `--namespace` flag is given to a Zarf package, Zarf will override the release namespace of all charts and manifests in that package with the new namespace value.
+This value will also be available through the templates in [ZEP-0021](./0021-zarf-values/README.md).
+This would be global and occur across all components defined within a package.

+Zarf will also use the namespace value to store a separate state Secret for the package.
+This would allow the package to be deployed multiple times with different namespaces and the state Secret would be unique to each deployment allowing for proper inspection and removal of the packages.

-This proposal would retain the current mapping of a `chart` or `manifest`'s `namespace` field being tied to the chart's release namespace.
-This would ensure that Helm release secrets and any templates that use the `.Release.Namespace` template would use the newly provided namespace, and that carts wouldn't affect the history or objects of prior deployments under different namespaces.
+This proposal would also retain the current mapping of a `chart` or `manifest`'s `namespace` field being tied to the chart's release namespace.
+This would ensure that Helm release secrets and any templates that use the `.Release.Namespace` template would use the newly provided namespace, and that updates wouldn't affect the history or objects of prior deployments under different namespaces.
 This implementation would not affect namespaces that are defined under Helm `.Values` as those would still be controlled by the package configuration and Zarf Variables (or Zarf Values) as they are today.

 ### Test Plan